About Barr Gazetas

 Kate is interested in interior and furniture design and in her spare time likes to go antique markets.

-Manisha Bhavsar joined Barr Gazetas in 2014.
-She is a qualified Architect with experience working on several residential, mixed use and commercial projects.
+Manisha Bhavsar joined Barr Gazetas in 2014 as an Architect and was promoted to Senior Architect in 2020.
+She has experience working on several residential, mixed use and commercial projects.
 Currently she is working on the refurbishment of Broadwalk House for British Land.

 Prior to working at Barr Gazetas, Manisha worked for Feilden+Mawson where she gained experience working on new build residential and adaptation work of historic buildings, from conception to detailed design.